 This Ken Griffey Jr. rookie card can come with a variety of errors.

 The card is quite common on eBay and can be bought at a somewhat reasonable price.

-If you would like a price estimate of any error card in your collection please email pictures (back and front) to email@example.com.
+If you would like a price estimate of any error card in your collection, please email pictures (back and front) to email@example.com.

+We always look for a high-end error card to add to our sports card investment portfolio.
 Did we leave any error baseball cards off this list?
 What are some other error cards from other sports?
 Comment below!